Skip to content

 )

-generated_controller.__name__ = f"{_build_controller_name(backend.name)}AuthController"
+generated_controller.__name__ = f"{_build_controller_name(settings.backend.name)}AuthController"

 generated_controller.__qualname__ = generated_controller.__name__

-generated_controller.path = path
+generated_controller.path = settings.path

-return generated_controller
+return _mark_litestar_auth_route_handler(generated_controller)

 Return a controller for linking an OAuth account to the authenticated user.